Prep Time: 35 minutes

 - Combine all ingredients in a large mixing bowl and mix thoroughly.
 The mixture may initially look dry – but before adding any more liquid, give it a really good mix with your hands, There is a lot of moisture still in those vegetables and you’ll find it comes together a bit like a dough.
 Remember the cheese will melt while cooking to moisten it up again.
 If you do need more liquid - add 1 teaspoon at a time.

 - Heat some olive oil in a frying pan over medium heat, then set to low.

 - Shape your patties by getting your hands a little wet and using about two tablespoons worth of mixture for each.
 Cook for 3-5 minutes on each side until golden.

 - Remove excess oil using a paper towel.
 Serve and enjoy!

-You can replace zucchini with broccoli, carrots, potatoes, cauliflower or kayle if you prefer "chips".
-If you opt for kale fritter-chips, careful with the seasoning as they will shrink up and the spices may be overwhelming on a smaller surface.
+You can replace zucchini with broccoli, carrots, potatoes, cauliflower or kale if you prefer "chips".
+If you opt for kale fritter chips, be careful with the seasoning as they will shrink up and the spices may be overwhelming on a smaller surface.
 As with zucchini, kale holds a lot of water so make sure you do a thorough job of wringing out whatever vegetable you use.

 This recipe was adapted from Lauren Glucina over at Ascension Kitchen.